Single-shot determination of quantum phases via continuous measurements: Introduction

+that exhibits a single quantum phase transition with an abrupt change in the order parameter at the critical value $\alpha = \alpha_c$.
+The change is often due to an avoided crossing in the energy spectrum, and the location is uncovered by a change of the ground state expectation value of an appropriate order parameter that becomes infinitely sharp in the thermodynamic limit.

+In dynamical phase transitions \cite{diehl2010dynamical, heyl2013dynamical, weimer2015dynamical, Patra1, Patra2, Patra3}, the situation is considerably richer than the exploration of ground state properties since the entire spectrum contributes to the dynamics.
+This leads to intricate questions about excited state phase transitions \cite{perez2011quantum,stransky2016classification} and accidental dynamical phase transitions \cite{vajna2015topological}.
+Rather than suddenly changing the Hamiltonian, another way to quench a quantum system is to perform a measurement \cite{quench,klaus1,jjZeno,fumes}.

-Although modifications of complex systems by measurement have been studied \cite{ueda, mekhov, moreno}, the fundamental question if the quantum phase of a complex system can be determined from the record of a continuous measurement alone, remains to the best of our knowledge unanswered.
-If this is possible, the resulting procedure may serve as a defining feature of quantum phases for open and finite-sized quantum systems.
+When studying phase transitions experimentally, a measurement typically destroys the system.
+One performs the experiment several times to acquire signal or statistics.
+Such averaging introduces variances into otherwise well-defined parameters, e.g., particle number \cite{particlenumbers}.
+Although modifications of complex systems by measurement have been studied \cite{Minganti,ueda, mekhov, moreno}, the fundamental question -- if the quantum phase of a complex system can be determined from the measurement record alone -- remains, to the best of our knowledge, unanswered.

-In this Letter, we answer this question in the affirmative and give a criterion for the determination, and indeed the definition, of quantum phases of open systems.
-The criterion relies only on the obtained measurement record of a single experimental run, is based on fundamental physical principles, and relevant to current state-of-the-art experiments.
-The fundamental mechanism is a continuous measurement that is \emph{not} a quantum non-demolition measurement \cite{qnd1, qnd2}.
-Such a measurement reveals the time-average of an operator's expectation value and simultaneously probes the system's dynamical response via the measurement back-action.
-We exploit this mechanism to disturb the system and record its reaction to the disturbance.
-We numerically verify the effectiveness of our criterion in the Mott-Insulator to superfluid transition of the 1D Bose-Hubbard model, and demonstrate how the measurement strength itself becomes a parameter of an open system's phase diagram.